-In the Fritz B. Burns Cancer Research Laboratory, we integrate molecular/biochemical approaches and mass spectrometry to discover fundamental molecular mechanisms that control the growth and survival of cancer cells.
-A better understanding of these mechanisms gives us the tools to develop more effective and targeted cancer therapies.
+We combine molecular and biochemical approaches with proteomics to discover mechanisms that control tumor cell growth and survival.
+A better understanding of these mechanisms gives us tools to develop more effective and targeted cancer therapies.